pleiszenburg/zugbruecke/README.rst

 The following relevant issues exist in software pycrosscall depends on:

 - Wine bug #42474 ("Python 3.6 needs function api-ms-win-core-path-l1-1-0.dll.PathCchCombineEx")
   renders CPython 3.6.x for Windows unusable under Wine.
-3.5 has to be used instead.
+3.5 or prior has to be used instead.
   More details: https://bugs.winehq.org/show_bug.cgi?id=42474
+- The CPython installer for Windows does not work with Wine at all.
+  In a similar fashion, msi-files also fail to install.
+  The current work-around is to use the "embedded" stand-alone version of CPython for Windows, which is offered as a zip-file.
-- CPython for Windows prior to version 3.5 is not offered as an zipped "embedded" stand-alone version without installer.
+- CPython for Windows prior to version 3.5 is not offered as a zipped "embedded" stand-alone version without installer.
 3.5 or later has to be used.

 For production environments